Why Choose Cedars-Sinai Marina del Rey Hospital for Tendonitis Treatment?

 Acupuncture: this method was developed in China and involves the careful insertion of very fine, hollow needles into precise pressure points throughout the body to relieve pain.
 Based on the exact location, the practitioner will decide to insert multiple needles, which remain in the body for about 20-40 minutes.
 This method will trigger the release of neurochemicals such as endorphin and serotonin into the blood that helps relieve pain and accelerate the healing process.

 Herbal Remedies: there are some herbal medications that are considered to relieve symptoms of tendonitis.
-It is better to consult the doctor before taking any as there could be adverse effects or interference with a regular medicine.
+It is better to consult the doctor before taking any as there could be adverse effects or interference with regular medicine.
 Here is a list of herbal remedies:

 Chiropractic treatment: the main objective of chiropractic treatment for tendonitis is to treat the cause and to get rid of the inflammation.
 A treatment method called joint manipulation is used to treat symptoms of tendonitis.

 Prolotherapy: the aim of prolotherapy is to trigger the regrowth of new ligaments and tendons that help maintain joint stability.
 This treatment involves an injection of a mild irritant solution or a “proliferant”.
-This solution will initiate healing and regeneration of tissue by causing inflammation that triggers the body’s healing mechanism.
+This solution will initiate the healing and regeneration of tissue by causing inflammation that triggers the body’s healing mechanism.
 Several sessions of prolotherapy injection may be required to show desired effects.

 Yoga: a majority of people with tendonitis have found Yoga beneficial as these stretching exercises help relax, keep the joint flexible as well as relieve joint pain.
 It is important to consult the doctor before taking up Yoga in order to make sure it suits the joint condition one suffers from.